 Studying the language, cultures, and literatures of the Spanish-speaking world, you will gain vital writing, speaking, and communication skills, improve your analytical abilities, and develop a cross-cultural awareness and global perspective at home and abroad.

-The vibrant course offerings of the Spanish department include traditional language courses, which are offered from elementary to advanced levels, and a variety of courses in the following areas:
+We offer language classes from elementary to advanced levels and a wide variety of courses in the following areas:

 Culture and Cinema

 Linguistics (e.g. bilingualism in the Spanish-speaking world, second language acquisition)